 In the morning, I got a very curt message from him telling me the conversation had really hurt and that we would talk later.
 I responded that I had believed him and still did, that it was stupid to get hung up on semantics and that I was sorry.
 I added that as hard as I was working, there would still be struggles and I needed to feel he was a safe person to talk to.
 I told him to enjoy his day with his kids and that I looked forward to talking later.
 Later, after I ran about (which he loves to do), I told him how nice it felt to run after so long and that I wanted to share that with him, and I loved him.

 He didn’t respond, and he didn’t call that night.
 I received a few more very terse, curt messages from him, and my friends who saw them were stunned at how cold and withdrawn he was.
 He didn’t call Monday night, either.
 He had been supposed to have dinner with us and meet my children that day, though he had informed me in the morning he no longer felt it was a good idea (which I agreed with).
 That was also the night J. chose to message me and tell me she’d had C. confused with someone else.

-I was not stunned that he was choosing to end it — one of his previous texts, send Monday night after I apologized yet again and told him how much I wanted to fix this, read, “I don’t want to hear it.
-You made it perfectly apparent exactly how you feel about it, and backpedaling isn’t going to change it.
-It’s a bell you can’t un-ring, and it’s also obviously one you’ll never stop ringing.”
+I was not stunned that he was choosing to end it — one of his previous texts, send Monday night after I apologized yet again and told him how much I wanted to fix this, informed me, “I don’t want to hear it” and accused me of backpedaling.

 But I was stunned that the man I had so cared for, who had called me the “love of his life,” who had seemed so mature and so kind in so many respects, was ending our relationship by text message over such a stupid argument.